 The best part of this campground is Crabtree Falls.
 It's absolutely beautiful and there is plenty of room to picnic on a rock and swing in a hammock near by.
 The sites are large and many are very private.
 On that note, I have never heard as much animal activity outside my tent as I did camping here.
 It sounded like something, perhaps a fox or coyote, was hunting mice in the leaves right next to my tent.

 I've stayed here on two separate backpacking trips.
 Sites are ok for car camping but awesome for backpacking.
 Good trout fishing.
 Lots of hiking, including the Foothills and Chattooga River trails.
 I've heard it gets overrun with spring breakers.
 Both times I've been there, there were few other campers.
 If you are going to drive here, keep in mind it is at least a couple hundred yards from the parking area to the nearest camp sites.
 The best sites are along the river toward the back of the campground.
+There are other good sites on King Creek to your left as you enter the campground.
+The pit toilet in the parking area tends to be better maintained than the one in the campground.

 There are a LOT of sites at this campground.
 First come first served sites are available on the lake and thought the campground.
 Many sites are reservible as well.
 There is hiking and fishing within the campground.
 Additionally, it is convenient to the towns of Blowing Rock and Boon as well as Moses H. Cone Memorial Park.
 The sites on the lake are small but fairly private.
 Many of the sites a cross the street from the lake are larger and some are fairly private as well.
 Showers and restrooms can be a bit dirty at times, but showers are hot